-Although there have been several cases in which an expectant mother has high blood pressure and gives birth to a healthy baby, high blood pressure during pregnancy carries the risk of causing problems for both mom and baby.
+Although many expectant mothers with high blood pressure give birth to healthy babies, high blood pressure during pregnancy carries the risk of problems for both mom and baby.
 Women with chronic high blood pressure before conception can almost always expect complications during the pregnancy.
-Some women develop high blood pressure while pregnant – a condition known as gestational hypertension.
+Some women develop high blood pressure while they are pregnant, a condition known as gestational hypertension.

-High blood pressure symptoms can range from mild to severe.
-Milder symptoms may include problems with the mother’s kidneys or low birth weight and premature birth.
-In severe cases, the mother may develop preeclampsia (life-threatening condition for both mom and baby).
+High blood pressure symptoms can include problems with the mother’s kidneys, low birth weight, and premature birth.
+In the most severe cases, the mother may develop preeclampsia, a life-threatening condition for both mom and baby).
 But what is blood pressure and why is it so important?

 Understanding Blood Pressure

 Normally your blood pressure fluctuates throughout the day and night.
-For example, it is low while you are resting or sleeping and high after exercising or becoming excited.
-Several things can contribute to the state of your blood pressure.
+It is low while you are resting or sleeping, and higher after exercising or when you become excited.

-Gestational Hypertension- This condition is diagnosed by a timed blood pressure analysis.
-Most women do not develop gestational hypertension until the second half of pregnancy.
-Unlike chronic hypertension, high blood pressure returns to normal after child birth.
-Many women are encouraged to receive regular blood pressure testing during and after pregnancy to ensure levels are normal.
+Many women are encouraged to undergo regular blood pressure testing during and after pregnancy to ensure that blood pressure levels are normal.
 Gestational hypertension can lead to preeclampsia, so diligent analysis of blood pressure is recommended.

-Treatment for high blood pressure does not need to begin after you have gotten pregnant, especially if you have suffered from the condition in the past.
-The best thing to do before conception, whether planning a pregnancy or just being sexually active, is to talk with your doctor or midwife.
-Lose weight and exercise before conceiving and talk with your health care provider about medications that are safe to use if you become pregnant.
+You do not need to wait until after you have gotten pregnant to begin treatment for high blood pressure, especially if you have suffered from the condition in the past.
+The best thing to do is to talk with your doctor before conception.
+Lose weight and exercise before conceiving and talk with your healthcare provider about medications that are safe to use if you become pregnant.

-If you do become pregnant see your doctor or midwife on a regular basis.
-This way, changes in your blood pressure, weight and urine can be detected early.
-If you have kidney disease or another type of medical condition, inform your health care provider as soon as you learn you are expecting.
-Your doctor or midwife may want you to check your blood pressure and weight at home on a regular basis, record the findings, and report them back to your health care provider during your next prenatal visit.
+If you do become pregnant, see your doctor on a regular basis.
+This way, changes in your blood pressure, weight, and urine can be detected early.
+If you have kidney disease or another type of medical condition, inform your healthcare provider as soon as you learn you are expecting.
+Your doctor may want you to check your blood pressure and weight at home on a regular basis, record the findings, and report them during your next prenatal visit.

-Normally, a baby will receive its nutrients and oxygen from its mother through the umbilical cord and receives its blood from the placenta.
-When blood pressure is high, it may cause complications for the mother including less blood flow to the placenta, which equals less oxygen and nutrients for the baby.
-Things like this can cause the growth of a baby to slow down.
-Additional complications high blood pressure may lead to if left untreated include but are not limited to:
+A baby receives its nutrients, oxygen, and blood from the placenta.
+When blood pressure is high, it may cause complications for the mother, including reduced blood flow to the placenta, which means less oxygen and nutrients for the baby, which can slow the baby’s growth.
+Additional complications that can be caused by high blood pressure if it is left untreated include:

 - Heart attack